 Another must-see vineyard for all Waiheke-bound visitors.
 Mudbrick is home to award-winning winemakers and viticulturists, and produces a variety of Chardonnay and Bordeaux blends.
 The stunning winery and restaurant is surrounded by breathtaking gardens and their namesake mudbrick buildings.

 This vineyard is surrounded by 300-year-old Pohutukawa trees, and is the only organic winery in the entire island.
 Kennedy Point is more than a prime wine tasting point – you’ll also be treated with a selection of oysters, cheeses and seafood delicacies.

-This restaurant/boutique hotel will give you some of the best views of Oneroa.
-They take a lot of pride of their freshly produced dishes — especially their wholesome seafood, fish and shellfish offerings.
+This restaurant and boutique hotel will give you some of the best views of Oneroa.
+It takes a lot of pride in its freshly produced dishes — especially the wholesome seafood, fish and shellfish offerings.
 Grab a table upstairs and prepare to marvel at this incredibly scenic dining venue.

-This rustic vineyard has made a name for itself by producing a highly-esteemed collection of reds as well as a delectable dining menu.
-Te Motu’s award-winning restaurant, The Shed, takes pride in the fact that most of its dishes are made with their own produce.
+This rustic vineyard has made a name for itself by producing a highly esteemed collection of reds as well as a delectable dining menu.
+Te Motu’s award-winning restaurant, the Shed, takes pride in the fact that most of its dishes are made with its own produce.
 Rural landscapes are plentiful, inviting guests to truly relish the sunset.

-Another venue that has been added to by the seaside, settle yourself along Charlie Farley’s outdoor seating to embrace the stunning Onetangi coastline.
-While you’re appreciating the soothing scenery, make sure to browse through the restaurant’s simple yet beautifully diverse menu, which includes oysters, fish pies, risotto, and a hearty gourmet burger selection.
+Another venue that has been added by the seaside, Charlie Farley’s has outdoor seating where you can embrace the stunning Onetangi coastline.
+While you’re appreciating the soothing scenery, make sure to browse through the restaurant’s simple yet beautifully diverse menu, which includes oysters, fish pies, risotto and a hearty gourmet burger selection.